 She used her time and money to purchase simple items to make sure food could be cooked.

-Then, she used her time and money to free her mother from the brothel that held her for years.
+Then, she used her time and money to free her mother from years of exploitation.

 Fairoz works as one of the team leads in the production of our line of athleisure bags.

 She is excited to share her and her fellow artisans’ work with you.

 She’s sure you’ll love what you see.